Crooks Report: Background

 The 1980s saw the rise of gangs in Belize, introduced by US deportees and especially adopted by locals upon the release of Colors.
 This was followed by an alarming wave of violent crime which only worsened in the 2000s.
-(Note: Janowitz.
+(Note: Janowitz 2021.
 And continued into the 2020s.)
 Thus prompted, the Police Department started proposing and adopting a number of novel (to them) measures aimed at curbing the violence.
-(Note: Barrachina; Peirce.
-In their 2000–2005 and 2006–2010 Policing Plans Barrachina.
-The Department was founded in 1886 by MD Allen with 60 Barbadian officers Barrachina, though constables were being appointed at least as early as 1794 Burdon.
-The crime wave led to heavier reliance on the military for domestic law enforcement, and the militarisation of police Shepherd.)
-By 10 April 2008, the Department's governing body (Ministry of National Security) commissioned Harold Crooks, a Jamaican consultant, to review their progress so far, and to identify appropriate steps not yet taken.
-(Note: Barrachina; Peirce; 5 a; 7 a; Crooks.
-Verbatim, Crooks was 'to honestly and objectively evaluate the weaknesses and strengths within the Belize Police Department and to propose changes' Crooks.
-Crooks, a graduate of the UWI law school and criminology lecturer there, had 22 years of experience in the Jamaican police, including three as national security advisor to the Jamaican government 5 a.
-He was convicted 'of having sexual relations with a 16 year old girl' in July 2012 7 c.)
+(Note: Barrachina 2013; Peirce 2013.
+In their 2000–2005 and 2006–2010 Policing Plans Barrachina 2013.
+The Department was founded in 1886 by MD Allen with 60 Barbadian officers Barrachina 2013, though constables were being appointed at least as early as 1794 (per Burdon JA (1931).
+"Archives of British Honduras").
+The crime wave led to heavier reliance on the military for domestic law enforcement, and the militarisation of police Shepherd 2010.)
+By 10 April 2008, the department's governing body (Ministry of National Security) commissioned Harold Crooks, a Jamaican consultant, to review their progress so far, and to identify appropriate steps not yet taken.
+(Note: Barrachina 2013; Peirce 2013; News 5 2008a; "GOB Proposing Wire Tapping & Preventive Detention" (2008); Crooks 2008.
+Verbatim, Crooks was 'to honestly and objectively evaluate the weaknesses and strengths within the Belize Police Department and to propose changes' Crooks 2008.
+Crooks, a graduate of the UWI law school and criminology lecturer there, had 22 years of experience in the Jamaican police, including three as national security advisor to the Jamaican government News 5 2008a.
+He was convicted 'of having sexual relations with a 16 year old girl' in July 2012 7 News 2012c.)
 Crooks elaborated their report over a six-month period from 2 June, and presented it to the Minister, Carlos Perdomo, on 30 November 2008.
-(Note: Barrachina; 5 b.
-The Report was embargoed until (at the latest) March 2010 Shepherd, though a 28-page executive summary was released on 28 January 2009 7 b.)
+(Note: Barrachina 2013; News 5 2008b.
+The Report was embargoed until (at the latest) March 2010 Shepherd 2010, though a 28-page executive summary was released on 28 January 2009 7 News 2009b.)